IBM/maximo-labs/MkDocs/hpu_8.6/docs/demo-health-predict.md

 ![img](/img/hpu_8.6/Identify8.1.png)

-There are a number of work queues included with Health and Predict.<br>
+There are a number of work queues included with Health and Predict.
-•	There are work queues specific to Predict, like assets with a High Probability of Failure.<br>
+•	There are work queues specific to Predict, like assets with a High Probability of Failure.
-•	There's also a work queue for identifying assets in poor health.<br>
+•	There's also a work queue for identifying assets in poor health.
-•	 And there are work queues that show assets with missing data.<br>
+•	 And there are work queues that show assets with missing data.

-<b>Value:</b> The missing data work queues are extremely useful to a RE as they can help identify gaps in data necessary to create health scores or predictive failure models.<br>
+<b>Value:</b> The missing data work queues are extremely useful to a RE as they can help identify gaps in data necessary to create health scores or predictive failure models.

 `Action:` Select "Failing Before PM” work queue

 We'll select the Failing Before PM work queue to see all of the assets with scores in that work queue.
-As a RE at a Utilities plant, it is critical for me to avoid failures.<br>
+As a RE at a Utilities plant, it is critical for me to avoid failures.
-•	In this work queue, we can see that there are several pumps and Substation  Transformers that have a predicted failure before their next planned maintenance date.<br>
+•	In this work queue, we can see that there are several pumps and Substation  Transformers that have a predicted failure before their next planned maintenance date.
-•	2 of the transformers are in our container that we viewed earlier.<br>
+•	2 of the transformers are in our container that we viewed earlier.
-•	We’ll select “ST_1400518” in the queue as we start to manage our workload for the day, investigating and addressing all of the assets in the queue.<br>
+•	We’ll select “ST_1400518” in the queue as we start to manage our workload for the day, investigating and addressing all of the assets in the queue.

 `Action:` Select “ST_1400518” which opens the asset detail page [DETAILS ON THIS PAGE WILL VARY AS THIS IS A LIVE DEMO SYSTEM]